- Download our Moving to Spain Guide (PDF)

 Safety in Spain

-Spain is one of the safest countries in Europe, with a low percentage of violent crimes or terrorism, but expats moving to the country should still take the same sensible precautions that they would at home.
+Safety in Spain ranks among the best in Europe, with low levels of violent crime and terrorism, but you should still take the same sensible precautions that you would at home when moving to the country.
 While public transport is generally safe, there is a risk of pickpocketing in crowded trains and stations, particularly in tourist areas.

 Calendar initiatives in Spain